Configure eNegotiate

 Method 1: Manual

-- The Enable eSign action allows users to initiate eSign, sending a contract document to any number of internal/external signatories
+- The Enable eSign action allows users to initiate eSign by sending a contract document to internal/external signatories.

 - Select the Inline Only eSign checkbox to require signature boxes to be placed on the document itself before the signature request can be sent.